Bagna Cauda is a flavorsome, Italian dipping sauce for raw vegetables and bread that is served warm.

-I was introduced to this recipe when I married my husband and have fallen in love with it too!
+I was introduced to this bagna càuda recipe when I married my husband and have fallen in love with it too!
 Admittedly, this is a slightly unusual recipe.
 Obscene amounts of garlic mixed with anchovies, olive oil and butter.

 This sauce is neither an appetizer or main dish but in the Piedmontese tradition, it stands alone as the whole meal eaten in communion with others.

 As with most Italian dishes, the quality of the ingredients play a big part in the success of this recipe.
 There are only four ingredients and all must be of excellent quality.

 - Olive oil - I use extra virgin olive oil but as long as it is decent, use your favorite olive oil.

 - Garlic - It is tradition to use one head of garlic per diner.
 The amount you use is quite optional.
 I don't use quite that much.
 In recent years, some cooks have been soaking or simmering the garlic in milk to reduce the potency.
 My family enjoys the potency but this is an option.

 - Anchovies - Purists would say these must be the salted anchovies that need to be cleaned at home.
 However, purchase good quality bottled anchovies and all will be well.
 If it's good for my mother-in-law, who is from Piedmont, then it's good for me.

 - Butter - Generally, there is no butter in this classic Italian sauce, however I enjoy the flavor it adds.
 Be sure to use unsalted butter.

-Preparation of this dish is simple.
+Preparing this dish is simple.
 The important point to remember is to keep the temperature low and slow.
+Medium heat is too hot and may cause the ingredients to burn.

 - Cook the finely chopped garlic in olive oil until softened and aromatic.

-- Continue cooking until anchovies have melted into the oil.
+- Continue to cook over low heat until anchovies have melted into the oil.

-- Add the butter and allow to melt, stirring it well to combine.
+- Add the butter and allow it to melt, stirring it well to combine.